pejonic/react-native-image-slider-show-razzium/README.md

 # react-native-image-slider-show-razzium
-A quick and easy slideshow for react native.
-(Android & iOS)
+A quick and easy slideshow for react native (forked from : react-native-image-slider-show By Kamal Pandey).

 ![GIF](demo1.gif) ![GIF](demo2.gif)